This policy applies to information that SCPA collects:

 SCPA has implemented commercially reasonable measures designed to secure your personal information from accidental loss and from unauthorized access, use, alteration, and disclosure.

 The safety and security of your information also depends on you.
-Where SCPA has given you (or where you have chosen) a password for access to certain parts of SCPA’s Website, such as GO!Port, you are responsible for keeping this password confidential.
+Where SCPA has given you (or where you have chosen) a password for access to certain parts of SCPA’s Websites, such as GO!Port, or on Apps, then you are responsible for keeping this password confidential.
 SCPA asks you not to share your password with anyone.

 Unfortunately, the transmission of information via the internet is not completely secure.
-Although SCPA endeavors to protect your personal information, SCPA cannot and does not guarantee the security of your personal information transmitted to SCPA’s Website.
+Although SCPA endeavors to protect your personal information, SCPA cannot and does not guarantee the security of your personal information transmitted to SCPA’s Websites or Apps.
 Any transmission of personal information is at your own risk.
-SCPA is not responsible for circumvention of any privacy settings or security measures contained on SCPA’s Website or systems.
+SCPA is not responsible for circumvention of any privacy settings or security measures contained on SCPA’s Websites, Apps, or systems.
 SCPA shall not be liable for any third party’s failure to process, collect, protect, transmit, and store your information in accordance with governing law.

 South Carolina State Ports Authority